matthiask/django-canonical-domain/README.rst

 to a single canonical domain and optionally enforcing HTTPS for all requests as well.

-It achieves this by providing a replacement for Django's ``django.middleware.security.SecurityMiddleware`` which overrides its request processing with a variant that also redirects requests to the canonical domain which already are secure.

 - `Documentation <https://django-canonical-domain.readthedocs.io>`_
 - `Github <https://github.com/matthiask/django-canonical-domain/>`_